Basics

 The record accessor syntax record.field_label can be used to get contained values from a custom type record.

-The accessor syntax can only be used for fields with the same name that are in the same position and have the same type for all variants of the custom type.
+The accessor syntax can always be used for fields with the same name that are in the same position and have the same type for all variants of the custom type.
+Other fields can only be accessed when the compiler can tell which variant the value is, such after pattern matching in a `case` expression.

 The name field is in the first position and has type String for all variants, so it can be accessed.

-The subject field is absent on the Student variant, so it cannot be used on any variant of type SchoolPerson.
-Uncomment the teacher.subject line to see the compile error from trying to use this accessor.
+The subject field is absent on the Student variant, so it cannot be used on all values of type SchoolPerson.
+Uncomment the student.subject line to see the compile error from trying to use this accessor.

 import gleam/io